sal55/langs/bcc.md

 * Many restrictions on initialisation data
 * Full treatment of Bools and bitfields
 * Full API compliance (this means that callback functions, those called from code not compiled with bcc, need CALLBACK or #pragma $callback attribute)
+* Other restrictions exist for some type of parameter passing, mostly involving structs
 * Standard headers incomplete; only a skeleton windows.h provided
 * Some C features deliberately not implemented (eg. int/long are not distinct; only 2 char types instead of 3; {...} data initialisers need to exactly match the shape of the type; and miscellaneous quirks)